salsita/prism/docs/getting-started/hello-world.md

 }
 ```

-As you can see all it does, it just takes current model as argument and outputs new model which has been somehow mutated.
-It's very important that you **always return a new reference of the model in the Updater function**, otherwise `redux` wouldn't know that Model changed and therefore wouldn't re-render your View.
-That's why we utilize ES2015 [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) because it gives us new copy of the model and we'll just change field (`greeted`) which we want.
+As you can see, all it does is take the current Model as an argument and outputs a new Model with some changes.
+It's very important that you **always return a brand new Model object in the Updater function**.
+Otherwise `redux` wouldn't know the Model has changed and therefore wouldn't re-render your View.
+That's why we use the ES2015 [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) to create a new copy of the model with only the field we want (`greeted`) changed.

 ### Side Effects

-You might have spotted asterisk symbol in function definition:
+You might have spotted the asterisk symbol in the function definition:

 ```javascript
 function*(model) {

 }
 ```

-The asterisk in function defintion means that the function is generator. **redux-elm takes heavy assumption that all your Updater functions must be Generators**, this prejudice is especially very useful when working with side effects in the Updaters.
-We've already covered the part where we said that Updaters defines mutations of the Model.
-In other words Updater function takes Model as the input and outputs new Model which has been somehow changed.
-You might have spotted again a similarity with mathematical function.
+The asterisk in a function defintion means that the function is a generator. **redux-elm requires that all your Updater functions be Generators**.
+This gives us a way to work with side effects in the Updaters.

+So what are side effects?
+We've already mentioned that that has somehow changed.
+You might have noticed again the similarity with a mathematical function:

 ```
 y = f(x);